Whether you need routine gynecological care or have a specific gynecologic concern, we’re here to help.

 How to Get Your Test Results

 We’ll send Pap test results to you through HealthyPack Portal as a secure message one week after your test.
-If your Pap test result is abnormal, your provider will send you a secure message and ask you to schedule an appointment to review your results and to discuss appropriate management and follow up according to the latest pap guideline.
-Please make provide us with your current address and phone number so that we can contact you if needed.
+If your Pap test result is abnormal, your provider will send you a secure message and ask you to schedule a telehealth appointment to review your results, discuss appropriate management, and follow up according to the latest pap guidelines.
+Please provide us with your current address and phone number so that we can contact you if needed.

 There are costs associated with annual physicals, Pap tests, procedures, and laboratory testing.
-Visit our billing section to learn more about charges and payment.
+Visit our billing section to learn more about charges and payments.

 How to Make an Appointment